miocs-xyz/til/README.md

 # Today I learned

+---
+Hello every one.
+My name is Julian Zhao.

+I'm a programmer from Chinese.

+When I lived in Japanese, I saw many people use Github to build their **Today I learned**.

-## I will record all technologies which I learned here every day.
+And from today, I will build mine **Today I learned** for recording all technologies which I learned every day.

 **Can't read English?
 Don't worry.
 We also have the other language:**